gravityhopper/gravityhopper-custom-code-keeper/readme.txt

 PHP Code Keeper provides orderliness to your code customizations, gives you a better sense of the specific code running across your site, and helps ensure your customizations are not lost when other site modifications are made.

-Learn more in the walk-through article _[What is PHP Code Keeper for Gravity Forms?](https://gravityhopper.com/custom-code-keeper-for-gravity-forms/)_
+Learn more in the walk-through article _[What is PHP Code Keeper for Gravity Forms?](https://orbitalforge.com/custom-code-keeper-for-gravity-forms/)_

 = Need more for your Gravity Forms development? =

-Saving you time and effort with every form you build, **[Gravity Hopper](https://gravityhopper.com)** offers an elite array of builder tools that integrates seamlessly with Gravity Forms.
+Saving you time and effort with every form you build, **[Orbital Forge](https://orbitalforge.com)** offers an elite array of builder tools that integrates seamlessly with Gravity Forms.

 == Frequently Asked Questions ==

 = Does PHP Code Keeper load custom code per form? =

 No. This plugin is intended for code wrangling only and does not restrict when code is run.
-AAll code from allowed files residing in the `gravity_hopper/code/` directory will run for all forms.
+All code from allowed files residing in the `gravity_hopper/code/` directory will run for all forms.
 Always use appropriate hooks and/or conditional checks when targeting specific forms and fields.

 = Can I edit the custom code from within my WordPress dashboard? =